elastic/apm-nodejs-http-client/docs/internals/client-streams.md

     stream-chopper will close and destroy the destination-stream object, and then create a new destination-stream

-5. If the stream-chopper writes data to a stream passed a configured time limit, the stream-chopper will close and destroy the destination-stream object, and then create a new destination-stream
+5. If the stream-chopper writes data to a stream past a time limit, the stream-chopper will close and destroy the destination-stream object, and then create a new destination-stream